SachaMorard/phalcon-console/README.md

 Phalcon Console (1.0.0)

 Help:
-  Lists the commands available in Phalcon devtools
+  Lists the commands available in Console

 Available commands:
-  info             (alias of: i) commands         (alias of: list, enumerate) controller       (alias of: create-controller) module           (alias of: create-module) model            (alias of: create-model) all-models       (alias of: create-all-models) migration        (alias of: create-migration)
+  info             (alias of: i) commands         (alias of: list, enumerate) mig              (alias of: migration)
 ```